patrikmitro/patrikmitro/README.md

 ### Hi there 👋

 My name is Patrik Mitro and I'm a full-stack developer currently studying in Košice.
-I primarily use React.js, Express.js, and TypeScript.
+I primarily use React.js, Laravel, and TypeScript.

 <!--